grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 -   Specify the main data source.
 -   Add the relief through a call to `geom_raster()`.
--   Add a truncated alpha scale for the relief, as the "fill" aesthetic is already taken (refer to [this section](https://timogrossenbacher.ch/2016/12/beautiful-thematic-maps-with-ggplot2-only/#relief) for an explanation).
+-   Add a truncated alpha scale for the relief, as the “fill” aesthetic is already taken (refer to [this section](https://timogrossenbacher.ch/2016/12/beautiful-thematic-maps-with-ggplot2-only/#relief) for an explanation).